ha5dzs/philips-hue-v2-lab-lights/README.md

 The first and second arguments are the CIE 1931 chromaticity coordinates, and the third argument is the intensity in percent [0 ...
 100%].

 If you don't specify any of these input arguments or you try to do something silly such as giving impossible colours, the code will set your lights to these above values.
 You will get an error message in the console.
 If the error message comes from the script, it will be clear and straightforward, if it comes from the light system, you will get a json object and you have to manually process it.

-The code sets the lights so that the last values are set are used as defaults when they are power-cycled.
-So, next time you turn these on, they will be exactly the same how you set them.
+While there are facilities to save the power-up defaults in these lights, these are commented-out in `lablight.py` lines 136-151, to ensure compatibility with the Ikea Trådfri lights.

 **note**: There are some sanity checks and error management in the code, but it is not entirely foolproof.
 There are better and more user-friendly solutions for end-users.
 I just got upset that I couldn't calibrate these lights easily and threw in about 10 hours of work (of reading, some programming, testing, and documenting and admittedly some swearing about what happened to 'let's make things better') to make this.